-Credits: 1 Lab Hours: 3 Coreq: MARE 172 Comments: Cross-listed with BIOL 172L.
+Class Hours: 3 lab Coreq: MARE 172

-Semester Offered: Spring Description: This laboratory complements the MARE/BIOL 172 lecture and must be taken concurrently with the lecture.
-It is intended to provide laboratory experiences that focus on a systemic study of the anatomy and physiology of plants and animals, and how they interact in populations, ecosystems, and communities.
+BIOL 172L.

+Semester Offered: Spring

+Description: This laboratory

+complements the MARE/BIOL

+172 lecture and must be taken

+concurrently with the lecture.
+It is

+intended to provide laboratory

+experiences that focus on a

+systemic study of the anatomy

+and physiology of plants and

+animals, and how they interact in

+populations, ecosystems, and

+communities.